 The Governments of Australia and New Zealand, together with all road safety stakeholders, maintain a firm commitment to the aims of the United Nations Decade of Action for Road Safety 2011-2020.
 Following the 2nd Global High-Level Conference on Road Safety in Brazil in November 2015, the resulting adoption of the ‘Brasilia Declaration on Road Safety‘ offers renewed impetus for governments to work together to achieve the ambitious target outlined in the 2030 Agenda for Sustainable Development to halve road traffic deaths and injuries by 2020.

-In support of these urgent global priorities, the ARSC2018 International sub-Committee is delighted to announce the generous support of the Australian federal government – the Department of Infrastructure, Regional Development and Cities – who have confirmed funding of $22,500 to support the participation of delegates from Low and Middle Income Countries (LMIC) at ARSC2018.
+In support of these urgent global priorities, the ARSC2019 International sub-Committee is delighted to announce support for the participation of delegates from Low and Middle Income Countries (LMIC) at ARSC2019.

-Our sincere thanks go to all members of the ARSC2018 International sub-Committee for their efforts.
-In addition, all conference delegates, presenters and supporters should feel proud that their participation at ARSC2018 helps to ensure the continuation of vital outreach programs such as this, as well as supporting the ‘bigger picture’ inherent in the goals of the UN Decade of Action for Road Safety 2011-2020.
+Our sincere thanks go to all members of the ARSC2019 International sub-Committee for their efforts.
+In addition, all conference delegates, presenters and supporters should feel proud that their participation at ARSC2019 helps to ensure the continuation of vital outreach programs such as this, as well as supporting the ‘bigger picture’ inherent in the goals of the UN Decade of Action for Road Safety 2011-2020.

-Several scholarships are available for SENIOR ROAD SAFETY LAW ENFORCEMENT OFFICERS from low to middle-income countries (LMIC) in the Asia-Pacific Region to present their good practice initiatives at the Australasian Road Safety Conference in Sydney in October 2018.
+ARSC is pleased to announce the availability of several scholarships for road safety community advocates from low to middle-income countries (LMIC) to present their good practice initiatives at the Australasian Road Safety Conference in Adelaide in September, 2019.

 Scholarships are provided to enable the presentation, sharing and discussion of programs and initiatives designed to reduce road trauma and which may be replicated or modified in other similar nations.
-Successful applicants will be invited to present at a special Law Enforcement Symposium as part of the 2018 Conference.
+Successful applicants will be invited to present at a special Community Advocacy Symposium as part of the 2019 Conference.

-Opportunities will be available to network with experienced international police representatives, senior Australasian police officers and road safety experts in a broad range of road safety disciplines.
-‘State of the Art’ road safety equipment and services will also be exhibited during the conference.
+Opportunities will be available to network with experienced international community advocates and road safety experts in a broad range of road safety disciplines.

 Successful applicants will be awarded a scholarship to include: